Andersen Silva

 with Margarita seated at left

 Between 2009 and 2011, he acquired two more left-handed guitars, a Traveler Escape Mark II and a Kona K2 acoustic/electric.
-Andy brought the latter to the Occupy Guitarmy march in NYC on May 1, 2012, and even got on stage with it (along with a few dozen others wielding guitars and other instruments) behind the Nightwatchman, aka Rage Against the Machine's guitarist Tom Morello, at the march's end in Union Square for "World Wide Rebel Songs" and "This Land Is Your Land."
+Andy brought the latter to the Occupy Guitarmy march in NYC on May 1, 2012, and even got on stage with it (along with a few dozen others wielding guitars and other instruments) behind the Nightwatchman, aka Rage Against the Machine's (and Audioslave's) guitarist Tom Morello, at the march's end in Union Square for "World Wide Rebel Songs" and "This Land Is Your Land."

 Greta's Unmentionables

-In March 2014, Andy and his Not An Exit partner-in-crime Jon (on rhythm and lead guitar, respectively) joined bass player Anthony Minichino and drummer Michael Perry in forming Greta's Unmentionables.
-The band jammed in the studio multiple times on several riffs and song ideas, beginning with "The Bite" during their very first studio session from Andy's opening riff and first three lines of lyrics.
+In March 2014, Andy and his Not An Exit partner-in-crime Jon joined (as rhythm and lead guitar, respectively) bass player Anthony Minichino and drummer Michael Perry in forming Greta's Unmentionables.
+The rock band jammed in the studio multiple times on several riffs and song ideas, beginning during their very first session at Aarius Studios in Old Bridge with "The Bite" from Andy's opening riff and first three lines of lyrics.
 That studio subsequently closed (coincidence?), so they relocated to Hellhound Studios for future sessions.
-Creative differences led to an amicable split after three years.
+While they had fun getting together when schedules allowed, creative differences led to an amicable split after three years.

 I'll Live

-While GU never finished a definitive version of "The Bite," Andy, inspired by their many takes on it, ended up recording his own version for his self-released sophomore album, the double-length, 42-track I'll Live released on November 11, 2016.
-It includes some remixed or completely re-recorded tunes from Joy in the New, as well as songs written and recorded in the interim, and can be streamed on Apple Music, Bandcamp, Deezer, Spotify, and YouTube Music, among other streaming services.
-Some of his music is available on ReverbNation and last.fm as well.
-Andy made music videos for two of I'll Live's songs using his iPhone.
+While GU never finished a definitive version of "The Bite," Andy, inspired by their many takes on it, ended up recording his own for his self-released sophomore album, the double-length, 42-track I'll Live released on November 11, 2016.
+It included some remixed or completely re-recorded tunes from Joy in the New, as well as songs written and recorded in the interim.
+Andy's music can be streamed on:

 Andy has been a member of ASCAP since 2017.
 He sometimes records covers to jump-start the creative process; over the years, these have included an instrumental "Rainbow Connection," the Police's "Can't Stand Losing You," Paul Revere & the Raiders' / the Monkees' "(I'm Not Your) Steppin' Stone," David Bowie's "Rebel Rebel" (and an attempt at '"'Heroes'" that was abandoned when it became too much for the Performa to handle), Buddy Holly's "Not Fade Away," Nine Inch Nails' "Terrible Lie," the Cure's "Just Like Heaven," Neil Young's "Rockin' in the Free World," the Go-Go's "How Much More," an excerpt of Raymond Scott's "Powerhouse," the Standells' "Dirty Water," Darlene Love's "Christmas (Baby Please Come Home)," X's "4th of July," the Beatles' "Tomorrow Never Knows" and "I've Just Seen a Face," the Ramones' "I Wanna Be Your Boyfriend," Willie Nile's "One Guitar," the Nightwatchman's "World Wide Rebel Songs," and the "Doctor Who" theme music.
-In September 2020, Andersen wrote, recorded, and released the indie rock single "She."
-Next up was the song "My All," finished in May 2021, followed by "Spark Rekindled" in May 2023; the latter tune incorporates the ukulele he received as a birthday gift.
-The music's still comin'... and there's always merch at the Shop... of Death!

 Instruments... of Death!